DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/10 Set the DateBox Type.md

 To allow users to specify the date and time, set the [type](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type) to *"datetime"*.
-This will implicitly set [applyValueMode](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#applyValueMode) to *"useButtons"*, i.e. a user has to press OK to submit their choice.
+This will implicitly set [applyValueMode](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#applyValueMode) to *"useButtons"* (i.e., a user must press OK to submit their choices).

 ---
 ##### jQuery